Doctor Tanya Notley

 communication and social change, digital communication and advocacy, strategtic communication, documentary production, visualising information, digital research methods, storytelling, radio production.

 2012-2013.
 'Investigating translation practices in video activism across the Asia-Pacific.' (with Juan Salazar).
 Funded by the UWS Digital Media Research initiative.

 2011-2013.
 'Strengthening and Securing Net Activism: Enabling actors for change to increase the free flow of information and Freedom of Expression online' (Tactical Technology Collective).
 Funded by the Swedish International Development Cooperation Agency.
-(I co-authored this project and acted as a Research Associate during its implementation.)
+(I co-authored this project and acted as an Associate Research Fellow during its implementation.)

 This information has been contributed by Doctor Notley.